Alessandro297/GestoTune/README.md

 In the folder `model' there's the best model, deployed in the application.
 In the same folder is possible to find a notebook in which is shown how the dataset was created and other possible models which have been tested.
 Via [this link](https://drive.google.com/drive/folders/1c8y3N0-ZQ73lF7QIIiLYRUeI46pH8Uw5?usp=sharing
-) one can access to the already processed images, as well as the extracted landmarks and labels of the final dataset.
+) one can access to our Google Drive folder which contains the already processed images, as well as the extracted landmarks and labels of the final dataset.

 ## Spotify API